Run your Pipeline

 multiverse_results |>

-#> decision ivs dvs include1 include2 include3 model model_meta model_args
+#> decision ivs dvs include1 include2 include3 model_meta model_function

 #> # ℹ 182 more rows